Creating a Service Plan

 Managing Service Plans

-Go to Maintenance > Service Plans > Manage and Deploy Service Plans to view all plans.
-You can also reach this screen from the Manage Service Plans option in the Manage Service Processes screen.
+Go to Maintenance > Service Plans > Manage and Deploy Asset Service Plans to view all Service Plans currently in the system.
+You can also reach this screen by clicking the Manage Service Plans button on the Manage Service Processes screen.

 Creating a Service Plan for a single asset

-Go to Maintenance > Service Plans > Create a new Service Plan for an Asset, or use the Service Plans menu and button above the Manage screen.
+Go to Maintenance > Service Plans > Create a New Asset Service Plan for an Asset, or click Create New Service Plan on the Manage and Deploy Asset Service Plans screen.
 You will need to select the asset and the Service Process:

 Deploying to multiple assets

-To create Service Plans for many assets at once, select a Service Process from the Manage Service Processes screen and click Deploy as a Service Plan.
+To create Service Plans for many assets at once, go to Maintenance > Service Processes > Manage Service Processes, select a Service Process, and click Deploy As Service Plan.
 You will be prompted to select the Categories and Locations of the assets to include:

 In this example, Service Plans will be created for every asset in the 2 selected Categories that is also in one of the 5 selected Locations.